 This year, Santa Barbara will be hosting it's annual Summer Solstice celebrations on the coming weekend of June 22nd through 24th.
 The festival now opens on June 22nd, Friday afternoon and will commemorate "evening events of years past".
 It is a special evening showcasing local talents with music, dance, and other performances.
 Some of the parade ensembles are featured as well as the food booths and the arts and crafts vendors.

 Such festivities would never be complete without activities for the children.
 At high noon on Saturday, June 23rd is a special free children’s festival and a DJ area will be set up for dancing and enjoying techno music and a large drum circle keeps the beat going all afternoon.
 The Children's area will feature a stage with storytellers, musicians, juggling, air slides, face painting and free art projects.
 The kids do have their own parade, last year's theme was named as "Unity Under the Sea".
 We are very excited to know what will be the theme for this year.
 The said parade will make for a very interesting concluding events for this year's grand merriment.

-At high noon on Saturday, June 24th, also considered as the longest day of the year, creative floats, fascinating masks and brilliant costumes will transform Santa Barbara into a vibrant splash of color, music, and dance.
-A large "drum circle" formed by participants will keep the beat going the whole day and afterwards, floats from the parade will be parked along Micheltorena Street for close-up inspection.
+Creative floats, fascinating masks, and brilliant costumes will transform Santa Barbara into a vibrant splash of color, music, and dance.
+A large "drum circle" formed by participants will keep the beat going the whole day and afterward, floats from the parade will be sparkling and radiating with giddily exuberant crowds.